usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Out of band authenticators SHOULD NOT display the authentication secret on a device that is locked by the owner (i.e., requires an entry of a PIN or passcode).
 However, authenticators MAY indicate the receipt of an authentication secret on a locked device.

+If the out of band authenticator sends an approval message over the secondary communication channel (rather than by the claimant transferring a received secret to the primary communication channel):

+* The authenticator SHALL display identifying information about the authentication transaction to the claimant prior to their approval.

+* The secondary communication channel SHALL be an authenticated protected channel.

 ##### 5.1.3.2.
 Out of Band Verifiers

 Out of band verifiers SHALL generate a random authentication secret with at least 20 bits of entropy using an approved random number generator.
 They then optionally signal the device containing the subscriber's authenticator to indicate readiness to authenticate.

 If the out of band verification is to be made using a SMS message on a public mobile telephone network, the verifier SHALL verify that the pre-registered telephone number being used is actually associated with a mobile network and not with a VoIP (or other software-based) service.
 It then sends the SMS message to the pre-registered telephone number.
 Changing the pre-registered telephone number SHALL NOT be possible without two-factor authentication at the time of the change.  **OOB using SMS is deprecated**, and will no longer be allowed in future releases of this guidance.

 If out of band verification is to be made using a secure application (e.g., on a smart phone), the verifier MAY send a push notification to that device.
 The verifier then waits for a establishment of an authenticated protected channel and verifies the authenticator's identifying key.
 The verifier SHALL NOT store the identifying key itself, but SHALL use a verification method such as hashing (using an approved hash function) or proof of possession of the identifying key to uniquely identify the authenticator.
-Once authenticated, the verifier transmits the authentication secret to the authenticator and waits for the secret to be returned on the primary communication channel.
+Once authenticated, the verifier transmits the authentication secret to the authenticator.
+Depending on the type of out-of-band authenticator, either:
+* The verifier waits for the secret to be returned on the primary communication channel.

+* The verifier waits for the secret, or some type of approval message, to be returned over the secondary communication channel.

+If approval is made over the secondary communication channel, the request to the verifier SHALL include a transaction identifier, such as a transaction ID or description, for display by the verifier.

 In collecting the authentication secret from the claimant, the verifier SHALL use approved encryption and SHALL authenticate itself to the claimant.
-The authentication secret SHALL be considered invalid if not received over the primary channel within 5 minutes.
+The authentication secret SHALL be considered invalid if not received within 5 minutes.

 If the authentication secret has less than 64 bits of entropy, the verifier SHALL implement a throttling mechanism that effectively limits the number of failed authentication attempts an attacker can make on the subscriber’s account as described in [Section 5.2.2](#throttle).